jweigelt/swbf2admin/readme.md

 SWBF2Admin lets you specify unlimited messages for one event.
 When the event is triggered, one line is chosen from the message pool at random.

-(see players.xml -> ConditionalMessages for setup syntax)
+(see `./cfg/players.xml -> ConditionalMessages` for setup syntax)

 ## Ingame commands

 ### Getting permissions

-After you freshly installed SWBF2Admin, join your server and enter !gimmeadmin in chat.
+After you freshly installed SWBF2Admin, join your server and enter `!gimmeadmin` in chat.
 This will add your player account to the Administrator group.

 By default SWBF2Admin has three user groups configured:
 - Player